-- What is meant by "environment" and the EMP? - Why the environment needs to be protected and conserved? - How can exploration activities impact the environment? - What can be done to mitigate against impacts? - The inductee's role and responsibilities concerning implementing the EMP - The site's environmental rules - Details of how to deal with, and who to contact should any environmental problems occur - Basic vegetation clearing principals and species ID sheets - The potential consequences of non-compliance with this EMP and relevant statutory requirements, and - The role of responsible people for the Project.
+- What is meant by "environment" and the EMP? - Why the environment needs to be protected and conserved? - How can exploration activities impact the environment? - What can be done to mitigate against impacts?

+The inductee's role and responsibilities concerning implementation of the EMP are:

+- Know the site's environmental rules - Know the details of how to deal with, and who to contact should any environmental problems occur - Know the basic vegetation clearing principles and how to use the species ID sheets - Know the potential consequences of non-compliance with this EMP and relevant statutory requirements of the project, and - Know the roles of responsible people working on the Project.